 North Carolina’s Brunswick Islands also feature a number of offshore fishing options, with boats based in Southport, Oak Island, Holden Beach, Ocean Isle Beach and Calabash.

-Those with less time, inclination or a budget for heading offshore should also consider one or more of the state’s great array of piers.
+Those with less time, inclination or a budget for heading offshore should also consider one or more of our state’s great array of piers.
 More than 15 different piers create “offshore” fishing access across coastal North Carolina, meaning lots more fish are within your range.
 Of course, surf fishing remains an excellent option as well.